All correlation functions of the open XXX spin 1/2 quantum chains for unparallel boundary magnetic fields with one constraint: Scalar products of separate states

 \section{Scalar products of separate states}

 Here, we present the scalar products of boundary separate states with the transfer matrix eigenstates directly in the framework for which we want to compute correlation functions, i.e. for the case

 where our original transfer matrix $\mathcal{T}(\lambda )$ is associated to unparallel boundary magnetic fields and it is isospectral to the transfer matrix $\mathcal{\hat{T}}(\lambda )$ associated to parallel boundary magnetic fields.
-Here, we first rewrite the known scalar products results, derived in our previous paper \cite{KitMNT17} on the XXX antiperiodic chain, and then we analyze them in the thermodynamic limit for the case of the ground state thanks to the knowledge of its density root distribution achieved thanks to the derived isospectrality.
+Here, we first rewrite the known scalar products results, derived in our previous paper \cite{KitMNT17}, and then we analyze them in the thermodynamic limit for the case of the ground state thanks to the knowledge of its density root distribution achieved thanks to the derived isospectrality.